Table of Contents

-The PMAY-G programme aims to replace the kuccha homes (dwellings made of mud, using straw-like materials for thatching, which are not appropriate to live in, in extreme weather conditions) in India’s villages, with pucca homes (dwellings made of enduring materials like brick, cement and iron, etc., which provide protection against all weather and which have a long life span).
+The PMAY-G (or PMAY Rural) programme aims to replace the kuccha homes (dwellings made of mud, using straw-like materials for thatching, which are not appropriate to live in, in extreme weather conditions) in India’s villages, with pucca homes (dwellings made of enduring materials like brick, cement and iron, etc., which provide protection against all weather and which have a long life span).

 Number of homes built under PMAY Gramin